ibm-messaging/mq-aws/drbd/part_1/README.md

 This version of the sample creates three Ubuntu Virtual Servers, one in each Availability Zone of an AWS region.
 Using three instances ensures that if one fails data will still be replicated between the remaining two.
-IBM MQ and DRBD are installed in each and configured appropriately.
+IBM MQ and DRBD are installed in each Virtual Server and configured appropriately.

 The sample uses an Elastic Block Storage (EBS) volume for the queue manager data.
 EBS replicates data within an Availability Zone and this sample builds on that by replicating the data between Availability Zones so even if an entire Availability Zone fails you can still start another instance of the queue manager.